LeadDyno/leaddyno-docs-site/faqs.md

 <a class="docs-anchor" id='affiliate_code'> </a>
 #### How can I change the affiliate code?

 You have the ability to edit the code for each affiliate on the 'Manage Affiliate' page.
-Our codes must always start with a pound sign (#) and must then follow the pattern _[a letter]_[code].
+Our codes must always start with a pound sign (#) and must then follow the pattern _a letter_code.
 For example: http://www.leaddyno.com/#_a_affiliatecode

 In addition, we allow you to choose to use query parameters instead of codes by selecting the corresponding setting on the [settings page](https://app.leaddyno.com/settings/account).